cunyizju/BIM-Forge-Cloud-Web-Csharp/README.md

 2.In the lanuchSetting.json file, enter your Client ID & Secret.
 Run the project.
 3.The build process should download the required packages (Autodesk.Forge and dependencies).
 4.Open http://localhost:3000/ in your brower, where Chrome is recommended.
-5.The app will obtain a 2-legged token and list buckets and objects.Well, if you have not used Forge service, then the buckets and objects will be null.
-Click "Create buckets" button, then add object via right clicking the bucket that you create.
+5.The app will obtain a 2-legged token and list buckets and objects.
+Well, if you have not used Forge service,
+  then the buckets and objects will be null.
+Click "Create buckets" button, then add object via right clicking
+  the bucket that you create.
 6.Wait for a while until your object appears on the website.
-The waiting time depend on the size of your objects and your internet speed.
+The waiting time depend on the size of your objects
+  and your internet speed.
 ****
 7.Right click the object and translate it.
 8.A few seconds later, the object would be viewable.